wp-plugins/gregs-threaded-comment-numbering/readme.txt

 = New in This Version =

-* Documentation update and note on WordPress 4.0 compatibility.
+* Note on WordPress 4.1 compatibility.

 = Background =